Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/secure_boot/secure-boot.md

  BBRAM and eFUSE are also available in the Vitis™ IDE.
 One such example is discussed in [Practical Methods in Secure Boot](#practical-methods-in-secure-boot).

+**Note:** It is recommended that you generate your own keys for fielded systems and then provide those keys to the development tools.
+Refer to AR [76171](https://www.xilinx.com/support/answers/76171.html) for details.

 #### DPA Protections

  Key rolling is used for DPA resistance.
 Key rolling and black key